johnnyblaze211/nautilus_trader/docs/integrations/coinbase_intx.md

 ## Installation

 :::note
-No additional `coinbase_intx` installation is required; the adapter’s core components, written in Rust, are automatically compiled and linked during the build.
+No additional `coinbase_intx` installation is required; the adapter's core components, written in Rust, are automatically compiled and linked during the build.
 :::

 ## Examples